awakeel/autoCapitalize/README.md

 ---Jquery plugin ----

-I had search quite extensivily to auto capitalize paragraph eg. capitalize first letter of first word and than first letter after full stop and space.
+Capitalize first letter of first word and than first letter after full stop and space.

-So I decided to write my own plugin.

 How to use it.